Scissr/scissr-docs/roadmap/v0-1/index.md

 		"name": "joe"
 	}

 Aliases can be any string value.
 It is also possible for aliases to have spaces.
-Simply wrap the string in single quotation marks (').
+Simply wrap the string in single quotation marks (`'`).

 Given:

+{:class="scissr-syntax"}
 	'First Name':joe

 Produces: